python/cpython/Doc/library/http.cookiejar.rst

    Follow :rfc:`2965` rules on unverifiable transactions (usually, an unverifiable transaction is one resulting from a redirect or a request for an image hosted on another site).
-If this is false, cookies are *never* blocked on the basis of verifiability
+If this is a falsey value, cookies are *never* blocked on the basis of verifiability